 Part of becoming a woman is dealing with embarrassing mishaps.
 There are ways of covering up stains until you're able to change your clothes, such as tying a sweatshirt around your waist.
 Keep a spare pair of pants and tights at school or in your bag, and avoid wearing light-coloured trousers and skirts during a period, just in case.

 This is really up to you.
-Both tampons and towels/pads are safe and suitable for girls who have just started their periods.
-You’ll probably want to use pads for your very first period, though, as tampons can take a bit more getting used to.
-It might be worth experimenting until you find the productthat suits you best.
+Both tampons, menstrual cups and towels (or pads) are safe and suitable for girls who have just started their periods.
+You'll probably want to use pads for your very first period, though, as tampons and menstrual cups can take a bit more getting used to.
+It might be worth experimenting until you find the product that suits you best.